-Anyone-including individual students, faculty members, and employees of the Institute-may bring a formal complaint against a student to the Committee on Discipline (COD).
+Anyone-including individual students, faculty members, and employees of the Institute-may bring a complaint against a student to the Committee on Discipline (COD).
 The COD reviews cases of academic offenses, violations of Institute regulations and standards, and other infractions alleged to have been committed by students.

-A formal complaint against a student must be submitted in writing to OSC.
+A complaint against a student must be submitted to OSC.
 The charge and its documentation are transmitted to the chair of the COD.
-After a review of the documentation, the chair will decide whether or not a hearing by the COD is warranted, and, if so, what the appropriate forum will be.
+After a review of the documentation, the chair will decide the appropriate method of resolution.
 The COD has the authority to impose any sanction it deems appropriate.
-Possible sanctions include placing a letter in a student's disciplinary file, probation, suspension, and expulsion.
+Possible sanctions include placing a warning letter in a student's disciplinary file, probation, suspension, and expulsion.
 Sanctions may also include educational and/or restorative components meant to address the wrongdoing and serve the larger community.
-Detailed procedures for resolving complaints alleging that a student has violated MIT policies are available online at http://cod.mit.edu/rules and in print from the Office of Student Citizenship.
+Detailed procedures for resolving complaints alleging that a student has violated MIT policies are available from the COD Rules online and in print from the Office of Student Conduct.

 This procedure serves also as the grievance procedure for students as required by Title IX of the Higher Education Act of 1972 with regard to grievances arising out of alleged discrimination on the basis of sex, and for disabled students alleging failure to comply with Sections 503 and 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and the Americans with Disabilities Amendments Act (ADAAA) of 2008.
 A complaint against anyone employed by MIT may go to the immediate or higher supervisor of the apparent offender, or to the Human Resources Office on campus or at Lincoln Laboratory.
-A description of the complaint procedures for persons employed at MIT is included in Institute Policy 9.6: Complaint Resolution Policies and Procedures.
+A description of the complaint procedures for persons employed at MIT is included in Institute Policy 9.8: Complaint Resolution Policies and Procedures.